 - Prospective parents can make contact with the school by email, telephone or online by requesting a prospectus.
 You are welcome to attend an Open Morning or arrange an individual tour/appointment with the Headmaster or Head of Year.

-- The first stage of the admissions process is to complete the Registration Form found in the prospectus and return to the Registrar with a non-refundable registration fee of £100.
+- The first stage of the admissions process is to complete the Registration Form found in the prospectus, or downloadable below, and return to the Registrar with a non-refundable registration fee of £100.
 Once this is received, parents will receive an acknowledgement letter and your child will be placed on the admissions list or a waiting list if no places are available.

 - Parents of children registered to join Reception to Year 6 will be contacted the year prior to entry to confirm their interest and for us to confirm whether a place will be available.
 Parents of children entering the Nursery will be contacted the term before entry.